Softeq helped the client fix several issues affecting the performance of the IoT suite, which allows users to manage connected baby care products.

 Initially, the AGU app was designed to only support single-user access.
 We re-wrote the source code to enable multi-user Family Account access for the iOS and Android apps.

-Now users can securely share baby data (growth records, feeding charts, and movement data with GPS coordinates) with family members, doctors, nurses, and any other interested party.
+Now users can securely share baby data (growth records, feeding charts, and movement data including GPS coordinates) with family members, doctors, nurses, and any other interested party.

 To prevent data loss, we implemented a new system of user authentication.